 Soon Kathe was doing readings professionally and in 1992 she moved from Delaware to the San Francisco Bay area where she lived for the next 4 years, working most of that time as a psychic with Sacred Productions, Inc., an organization that hosted weekly psychic fairs in the northern California area.
 She attended the Acupressure Institute in Berkeley and acquired her certification as an Acupressure Massage Therapist.
 The training granted her an understanding of the human body’s anatomical functions and energy systems through the study of Traditional Chinese Medicine.
 Eventually she realized the method by which she had been delivering health related information as a standard part of her readings for years had a recognized format and that she was in fact a Medical Intuitive.
 Despite her success as a Tarot card reader and psychic Kathe remained skeptical of the channeling concept until one night in 1993 when she was reading for a young woman whose boyfriend had recently been murdered.
 The reading started out normally.
 When the subject of the woman’s boyfriend came up in the cards Kathe began to feel a sensation above her head as if something was hovering about 6 – 8 inches above it.
 She tried to wave it away with her hands, the way one would swoosh away a persistent fly.
 Quickly, she became aware that it was not a fly and it was, in fact, the deceased boyfriend and he wanted to communicate.
 This was Kathe’s first personal experience with direct mediumship and from that point on Kathe has done channelings upon request and spontaneous channelings frequently occur during her readings.

 As a child Kathe spent a great deal of time on her grandparents’ farm in northern Ohio where her grandparents and a beloved aunt instilled in her a love of and respect for nature.
-When studying at the Acupressure Institute she was introduced to the ancient Chinese religion of Taoism, which is characterized by a close relationship with and respect for nature.
+When studying at the Acupressure Institute she was introduced to the ancient Chinese tradition of Taoism, which is characterized by a close relationship with and respect for nature.
 Around the same time she was introduced to the practice of Shamanism by a reader she met through Sacred Productions, Inc. This led Kathe to become a Shamanic practitioner and she received some of her early Shamanic training from Michael Harner himself, author of “The Way of the Shaman” and founder of the Foundation for Shamanic Studies.
 The blending of these two complimentary spiritual practices created for her the spiritual path that continues to support her today in her work and in her life.

 Kathe is a member of Eternea and a supporter of the Windbridge Institute.
 For several years she was a professional member and invited speaker at the Rhine Research Center in Durham, North Carolina where she gave numerous presentations and workshops.
 From 2006 to 2011 she held public audience style channeling events in Greensboro, North Carolina, connecting audience members with deceased family, friends, and pets.
 Kathe resides in Greensboro where she maintains an active private practice doing both in person readings and phone readings all over the country.